-Slow in motion but vivacious when it needs to be, Kuching truly represents the soul of cats (Kuching means cat in Malay language).
+Slow in motion but vivacious when it needs to be, Kuching in Sarawak truly represents the soul of cats (Kuching means cat in Malay language).

 As one of the largest cities in the island of Borneo, Kuching holds a multitude of outdoor activities as well as natural untouched beauty laid out across the vast land.